Humans and dogs go together like the singing voices of Gram Parsons and Emmylou Harris.

 Gus the All Terrain Pug

-With over 15,000 followers on his own Instagram account (yes I’m talking about Gus’ account, not Cedar’s), few can argue with this audacious claim.
+With over 15,000 followers on his own Instagram account (yes I’m talking about Gus’ account, not Cedar’s), this dog earns the audacious claim.
 Gus comes from a long lineage of champion Bugs … I mean Pugs, and has rightly earned the nickname All-Terrain Pug, according to Cedar.

 “He got lost at a crag called The Monastery in Colorado and survived for seven days in the wild,” explained Cedar.
 “I thought he had been eaten by a mountain lion, or taken off by an eagle, but he turned up a week later with a thousand-yard Pug stare.”

 Gus can now be found traversing the base of crags across the country greeting his many followers.

-“He is often sited like a celebrity at climbing areas,” said Cedar.
+“He is often cited like a celebrity at climbing areas,” said Cedar.

 Follow Gus on Instagram at All Terrain Pug.

 The BASE Jumping, big-wall climbing Australian Cattle Dog named Whisper burst onto the scene as the right-paw-dog of the late Dean Potter.
 With a miniature 22-pound frame, she literally went everywhere with him.

 “She wing-suit base jumps with me, climbs El Cap with me and climbs big routes in the Alps with me,” Dean told me in a phone conversation.
 “She really loves it.”

 Whisper starred in the film, “When Dogs Fly,” and spent time in the Alps where she completed a slew of First Doggie Jumps.

 Check out Dean’s article on why he took Whisper BASE Jumping with him.

 dog that only happens every so often in hot climates.
 Chief was found as a starving, scrappy little puppy on the side of the road in the Navajo Reservation of New Mexico.
 Since his discovery, however, he has lived the life of a dedicated crag dog.